ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Training and testing set

-In the previous section, we compute the best-fitting parameters of the \pthreed model to measurements from the \lacehc simulations.
+In the previous section, we computed the best-fitting parameters of the \pthreed model to measurements from the \lacehc simulations.
 Two main sources of uncertainty can affect these fits: model inaccuracies and cosmic variance.
-The first relates to using a model without enough flexibility to describe \lya clustering accurately, while the second has to do with the limited size of the \lacehc simulations.
-The influence of cosmic variance on the emulator training set is amplified because all the \lacehc simulations use the same initial distribution of Fourier phases, meaning all simulations are subject to the same large-scale noise.
-We study this source of uncertainty in Appendix~\ref{sec:cosmic_variance}, where we compare the best-fitting models to the \simcentral and \simseed simulations, whose only difference is in their initial distribution of Fourier phases.
+The first relates to using a parametric model without enough flexibility to describe \lya clustering accurately, while the second has to do with the limited size of the \lacehc simulations.
+The influence of cosmic variance on the training set is amplified because all the \lacehc simulations use the same initial distribution of Fourier phases, meaning all simulations are subject to the same large-scale noise.
+We study this source of uncertainty in Appendix~\ref{sec:cosmic_variance}, where we compared the best-fitting models to the \simcentral and \simseed simulations, whose only difference is in their initial distribution of Fourier phases.
 We proceed to study model inaccuracies next.

-In Fig.~\ref{fig:goodness}, we evaluate the performance of the parametric model in reproducing \pthreed and \poned measurements from the 1650 snapshots of the \lacehc simulations.
-As discussed in \S\ref{sec:strategy_model}, cosmic variance limits our ability to evaluate the accuracy of the model for \pthreed on scales $k<0.5\iMpc$; therefore, we quote the model accuracy from $k=0.5\iMpc$ down to the smallest scale used in the fit, $k=5\iMpc$.
+In Fig.~\ref{fig:goodness}, we show the performance of the parametric model in reproducing \pthreed and \poned measurements from the 1650 snapshots of the \lacehc simulations.
+As discussed in Sect.~\ref{sec:strategy_model}, cosmic variance limits our ability to evaluate the accuracy of the model for \pthreed on scales $k<0.5\iMpc$; therefore, we quote the model accuracy from $k=0.5\iMpc$ down to the smallest scale used in the fit, $k=5\iMpc$.
 In contrast, since cosmic variance has a much smaller impact on \poned, we evaluate the model performance for this statistic using all scales considered in the fit ($0.09<k_\parallel[\iMpc]<4$).
-We adopt the same approach when evaluating the performance of the emulator in \S\ref{sec:results}.
-Under these considerations, the overall accuracy of the model is 2.4 and 0.6\% for \pthreed and \poned, respectively.
+We adopt the same approach when evaluating the performance of \forestflow in Sect.~\ref{sec:results}.
+Under these considerations, the overall accuracy of the parametric model is 2.4 and 0.6\% for \pthreed and \poned, respectively.
+Given that we estimate the accuracy of the parametric model using the \lacehc simulations, the previous numbers account for both the limited flexibility of such model and cosmic variance.
+As discussed in Appendix~\ref{sec:cosmic_variance}, the impact of cosmic variance on measurements of \pthreed and \poned from these simulations is 1.3 and 0.5\%, respectively.
+If we assume that cosmic variance and errors coming from the limited flexibility of the parametric model are uncorrelated and add in quadrature, the second are responsible for 2.0 and 0.3\% errors on \pthreed and \poned, respectively.